 - Pinned connection on top. - The failure has taken place before "buckling".
 When the area is small and the height is big, it is vitally important that the specimen is cut precisely to avoid skewness.
-Two displacement transducers give accurately the average strain. - EN ISO 844 also foresees a procedure with additional displacement transducers which is more accurate for determination of the ECc modulus.
+Two displacement transducers give accurately the average strain. - EN ISO 844 also foresees a procedure with additional displacement transducers which is more accu- rate for determination of the ECc modulus.

-3.5.6 Tensile strength and tensile E-modulus
+3.5.6 Tensile strength and tensile E-modulus Based on: EN 14509:2013, 5.2.1.6 and A.1

-Test procedure:

-At accomplishment of tests, it is absolutely important to have centric load introduction (tensile force).
+- I. Test procedure: - At accomplishment of tests, it is absolutely important to have centric load introduction (tensile force).
 Therefore e.g. metal plates, plywood or similar are glued to the faces of the specimen and these are gimbal mounted into the test device.
 Regarding the test arrangement, one ball bearing plate is sufficient.
 Pinned connections are also suitable.